 Please also review the Queen’s Child Care Guide for extensive information on child care.

 Finding Someone to Look After your Child

 Types of child care besides Licensed Daycare Centres include Licensed Private Home Child Care, Unlicensed Independent Caregivers, Before and After School Programs and Summer Camp and Recreational Programs.
-The Child Care Resource Centre can put you in touch with any one of these in the City of Kingston.
+The City of Kingston provides information about available options and other resources.
 The following are only three of many organizations whom you can contact about childcare:

 169 Union Street, 613-533-3009 & 96 Queen’s Crescent

 For children between birth and 6 years Monday to Friday from 7:50am to 5:30pm